-Any shape that lie on flat surface and have only two dimensions i.e. length and breadth are called 2-D (two-dimensional) shape.
+Any shape that lies on a flat surface and has only two dimensions i.e. length and breadth are called 2-D (two-dimensional) shape.
 Every polygon is a 2-D figure which lies flat on a plane.
 Polygons are closed figures which are bounded by a chain of line segments, for example, triangles, rectangles, and squares.
 Perimeter (peri: around; meter: measure) of a polygon is the distance or linear measure of these bounded line segments.
 In other words, it is the length of its boundaries.
-Its unit is centimeter (cm) or meter (m).
+Its unit is centimetre (cm) or meter (m).

 Consider a rectangle, the surrounding distance indicated by the arrows form the perimeter of the given rectangle.
 It is the sum total covered by two lengths and two breadths.